Research shows that today’s average medical practice overhead is actually between 60% and 70%.

 3. How can I reduce medical practice overhead?

-When you review your numbers, focus on the following:
+When reviewing your numbers for a medical practice business plan, focus on the following:

 - Evaluate performance and understand your practice’s strengths and weaknesses